arschles/go-in-5-minutes/episode7/README.md

 This screencast shows how to vendor your dependencies in Go, the modern way.

-Note: Go dependency vendoring has been fast evolving in the past.
-Tools and implementation standards still are, but the standard Go toolchain is forming a [standard for vendoring](https://docs.google.com/document/d/1Bz5-UB7g2uPBdOx-rw5t9MxJwkfpx90cqG9AFL0JAYo/edit).
-Implementations may change in the future, but the basic vendoring idea and semantics will likely stay the same.

 ## Email Newsletter

 Quick reminder to sign up at http://www.goin5minutes.com/subscribe